 I also teach the next generation of scientists.

 In 2017, I won a national teaching award from the National Science Teachers Association award for my work with diverse students in a high-needs district located 10 miles from the U.S. border with Mexico.
 I specialize in training young people to think critically and communicate effectively, including people with disabilities and who speak English as a second language.
 Academic subjects that I teach include chemistry, biology, and environmental science.
 I am inspired by Paolo Freire’s work with critical pedagogy.
 I am currently pursuing a doctorate in education at Johns Hopkins University focusing on agency and positive psychology.

-My formal academic training was in biomedical sciences, not journalism, culminating in a Master’s at the University of Hawaii.
+Most recently, I earned a Masters degree in Teaching and Learning and teaching credential from the University of California San Diego, where I graduated with honors.
+The program focuses on equity and social justice in education.
+My prior academic training was in biomedical sciences, culminating in a Master’s at the University of Hawaii.
 My thesis project focused on identifying molecular markers of drug resistance in the parasites that cause malaria.
 A key part of the project was maintaining a culture of malaria parasites in the lab, and I literally gave blood weekly for my graduate research.
 Prior to that, I studied biology, chemistry and anthropology at Boston University, where I earned a B.A.

-I answered an ad for a science writer at an international astronomical observatory.
+While working in the malaria lab, I realized that I love talking about science as much as I love doing science.
+So I answered an ad for a science writer at an international astronomical observatory.
 I worked there for a year, then made the leap to freelance.
 I started freelancing for an independent newspaper in my hometown, The Haleakala Times, and went on to become a regular contributor to Nature Medicine and Nature.
-My work has also appeared in Science, Eye on NEI, Hana Hou!, Dog Fancy and The New York Times.
+My work has also appeared in numerous blogs, Science, Eye on NEI, Hana Hou!, Dog Fancy and The New York Times.

 Thanks for reading.